 At work, learning doesn’t occur only in a class or workshop or offsite.
 It also occurs on the job – through trial and error, conversations, and observation, among other things.
 Wherever and however learning occurs, feedback is an essential element.
-If you try something and it doesn’t work, that’s feedback.
-If you try something else and it does, that’s also feedback.
+But not all feedback helps people learn.
+Here I want to briefly summarize what helps and what doesn’t.